Are you looking to lose fat without losing muscle?

 Loss of muscle mass is the exact process that we are trying to avoid.

 During times of food shortages (aka a caloric deficit), your body doesn’t see muscle as a necessary thing to hold on to.

-It sees muscle as an expensive commodity that it could sell for some cash (aka energy).
-That is why we want to signal to our body that we value muscle tissue, and we want to keep muscle tissue.
+It sees muscle as an expensive commodity that it could burn for energy.
+That is why you want to signal to our body that you value muscle tissue, and you want to keep muscle tissue.

 Thankfully, there are two things that you can do to signal to your body to hold on to precious muscle tissue.